clayne/hacktical-c/README.md

 make
 ```

+## Benchmarks
+Some features come with benchmarks, `make build/benchmark` builds and runs all of them.

 ## Extensions
 The code in this book uses several GNU extensions that are not yet in the C standard.
 Cleanup attributes, multi-line expressions and nested functions specifically.